AusBoone/Melody-Generator/docs/README_TRAINING.md

 files can be selected at runtime via the CLI using ``--genre`` and ``--model-dir``.

+Under the hood each MIDI file contributes a lightweight training example: the script extracts every recognised ``note_on`` event, uses all but the final pitch as the **context** and asks the model to predict the final note.
+This keeps the objective well-defined for tiny datasets while still teaching the network to anticipate plausible continuations.

 ## Weight Tuning Rationale

 Hyperparameters such as learning rate, sequence length and style-specific loss